 Note If removing a disk causes one or more volumes to be disabled, see the section, "Restarting a Disabled Volume" in the chapter "Recovery from Hardware Failure" in the VERITAS Volume Manager Troubleshooting Guide, for information on how to restart a disabled volume so that you can restore its data from a backup.

-If you wish to move hot-relocate subdisks back to a replacement disk, see "Moving and Unrelocating Subdisks" on page 176.
+If you wish to move hot-relocate subdisks back to a replacement disk, see "Configuring Hot-Relocation to Use Only Spare Disks" on page 234.